discreetlogcontracts/dlcspecs/oracle-uri-proposal.md

 `<event_id>!<cryptographic_1>..<fragment_nonce_n>`

-When attesting to a notional outcome (which is composed of the outcomes of each fragment) each fragment scalar is determined by the message:
+When attesting to a notional outcome (which is composed of the outcomes of each fragment) each fragment message is determined by the message:

 `<event_id>.<i>=<fragment_outcome_i>`